cieplakm/rpilight-client-server/README.md

 # rpi-light-communication-lib
-One Paragraph of project description goes here

-## Getting Started

-Lib to comuunicate RaspberryPi and Client
+Simple lib to create Server and Client communication

 ### Using